 Financial Mathematics (or Mathematical Finance)

 Mathematics used on Wall Street, for mortgage backing, financial derivatives, and stock market analysis.
-The U of Edinburgh has a good description of the field; here's a book list.
+The U of Edinburgh has a good description of the field.
 The field is fairly new, and there are lots of professional master's programs springing up (see google and google).

-A major in mathematics is a good preparation for law or medical school.
+A major in mathematics is a good preparation for medical school.
+In the book, 101 Careers in Mathematics, Dr. Arthur Staddon, M.D. tells of his experience:

 The study of mathematics for its own sake.
 Just about any mathematics faculty member will be more than happy to chat with you about this.
-As a career, this almost always requires graduate school; to investigate the possibilities, think about doing something during the summer.
+As a career, this almost always requires graduate school; to investigate the possibilities, think about doing a summer REU or internship.
+See the Summer Research Opportunities (REUs) under the Undergraduate Math Research link on the left.

 What about Graduate School?